CTF-handbooks/map-maker-handbook/maker-handbook.md

 * It is your choice to build the borders or map first.
 For this example, we will build the map first.

   > If you are using a singlenode mapgen, you can't move without noclip enabled.
 You'll need to replace the area you would like to build your map in with `air` using WorldEdit (a link to the WorldEdit handbook will be down below).
 * Find a place to build your map and start building it.
 You can add any structure you want.
-Many blocks have indestructible variants, which you can use for builds you don't want players to destroy.
+Many blocks have indestructible variants, which you can use for builds you don't want players to destroy (use the admin pickaxe to break indestructible blocks).
 * You should also add the following:
     * Indestructible blocks under the position of the flag (the flag will be added later).
 The minimum surface area for this indestructible platform is `5x5` blocks (the flag should be in the middle).
     * Team chests for each team.
 You can find them as a node in the inventory.